 Do you enjoy slathering your arm with lube and inserting it up where the sun doesn’t shine on a cow?
 Or chasing a mad gimmer around and around trying to get her in a pen at lambing time?
 Well GFAVS (Glasgow Farm Animal Veterinary Society) is the society for you!
-Only formed last year, GFAVS is for any vet student who is interested in farm animal work and wants to learn a bit more than is taught in lectures.
+Formed in 2013, GFAVS is for any vet student who is interested in farm animal work and wants to learn a bit more than is taught in lectures.
 Our aim is to bring a variety of farm animal based practicals and lectures to the vet school, both pre-clinical and clinical focussed.

-Last year we had a variety of events including a talk from Novartis about BVD and a very interesting trip to Innovis in Edinburgh to watch sheep being flushed for embryo transfer.
+Over the years we had a variety of events including a talk from Novartis about BVD and a very interesting trip to Innovis in Edinburgh to watch sheep being flushed for embryo transfer.
 Innovis is a unique centre, the only one of its kind in Scotland which carries out sheep artificial inseminations and embryo transfers.
-Despite the 6am start it was very popular and the vet was kept extremely busy answering everyone’s questions!

 You don’t have to be from a farming background or even have your heart set on being a farm vet after graduation to join GFAVS, anyone interested in anything farmy is more than welcome.
 Keep up to date with everything GFAVS by following us on facebook.